dipcoat-image/finitedepth/doc/source/index.rst

    fig.tight_layout()

-DipCoatImage-FiniteDepth is a Python package to visualize and analyze the coating layer profile from dip coating with finite depth.
+DipCoatImage-FiniteDepth is a Python package to visualize and analyze the coating layer profile from dip coating with finite immersion depth.

 Contents
 --------